syntasso/kratix-docs/docs/main/05-reference/02-clusters/01-clusters.md

   stateStoreRef:
     # The name of the StateStore to use: required
     name: default
-    # The namespace of the StateStore to use: optional, defaults to the clusters namespace
-    namespace: default
     # The kind of the StateStore to use: required, valid options: GitStateStore, BucketStateStore
     kind: BucketStateStore
 ```